 For additional information and resources about banking in the U.S., check out the Hands On Banking Program.

 Most local banks are not able to exchange foreign currency.
 One bank, Wells Fargo, does have walk-in currency exchange, but there is a fee for this service.
 You can find more information about Wells Fargo currency exchange, including locations, on the Wells Fargo website.
 Other banks offer international banking services and currency exchange, but you must call in advance for them to order the currency.
+At U.S. Bank, for example, you can order foreign currency and pick it up 2-3 business days later.

 To keep your money in a financial institution you must open an account.
 Usually you need a photo I.D., such as a passport or Minnesota State I.D. to open an account, and you are often asked to provide a Social Security Number (SSN).
 However, you are not required to have a SSN.
 Before opening an account, ask at the institution's information desk about the types of services it offers.
 These can vary widely.
 However, there are basically two different types of accounts:

 Checking Accounts: Many institutions offer free checking if you keep a balance of $100 to $300 in your account; a few (e.g. TCF Bank) offer free checking with no minimum balance.
 Banks that do not offer free checking may charge you a small fee per check you use, or a basic monthly fee.
+Some banks might require you to deposit a minimum amount to open an account.

 Savings Accounts: Savings accounts earn interest.
 You can withdraw any amount at any time during regular hours.
 Some institutions will charge a monthly service fee if your balance is below a certain amount, or if you make more than a certain number of transactions per month.